 Transfer students with an earned Associate of Arts or Associate of Science degree in an academic major from a regionally accredited college in the U.S., or a degree from an international academic institution with English as the language of instruction that is equivalent to a U.S. degree, have met most of Woodbury University's lower-division general education requirements.
-Students still must satisfy all Academic Writing requirements and all requirements in the major program, including lower-division general education courses.
-In addition, students must satisfy all upper-division general education requirements and meet all other admissions and graduation requirements and competencies of the university.
+Students still must satisfy all Academic Writing requirements and all requirements in the major program, including lower-division general education courses that serve both major and general education requirements.
+In addition, students must satisfy all upper-division general education requirements and meet all other admissions and graduation requirements and competencies of the University.

-Degrees/credits earned more than eight years before admission or readmission will be accepted to meet general education and university graduation requirements, as well as major requirements, at the discretion of the university.
+Degrees/credits earned more than eight years before admission or readmission will be accepted to meet general education and graduation requirements, as well as major requirements, at the discretion of the University.

-Students with a bachelor's degree from a regionally accredited college or university in the U.S., or from an international academic institution with English as the language of instruction that is equivalent to a U.S. bachelor's degree, will be considered to have fulfilled general education core requirements except Academic Writing.
-Additional specific general education courses may be required to support the academic major selected by the student.
+Students with a bachelor's degree from a regionally accredited college or University in the U.S. or from an international academic institution with English as the language of instruction that is equivalent to a U.S. bachelor's degree will be considered to have fulfilled general education core requirements except Academic Writing.
+Additional specific general education courses may be required to support the student's selected academic major.
 Specific requirements for general education support courses, major courses, and elective courses are fulfilled by transfer equivalent courses when a grade of "C" (2.0) or higher is earned.
 Transfer credit is not available for those who hold a bachelor's degree from an institution without regional accreditation or from an international institution that is not accredited.

-Degrees/credits earned more than eight years before admission or readmission will be accepted to meet general education and university graduation requirements, as well as major requirements, at the discretion of the university.
+Degrees/credits earned more than eight years before admission or readmission will be accepted to meet general education and University graduation requirements, as well as major requirements, at the discretion of the University

-ARTICULATION AGREEMENTS & MEMORANDUMS OF UNDERSTANDING
+ARTICULATION AGREEMENTS AND MEMORANDUMS OF UNDERSTANDING